 6.4.1 Defining a Language

-$PC^2$ must be provided with information about the programming languages used by contestants (teams).
+PC^2 must be provided with information about the programming languages used by contestants (teams).
 To enter this information, click the Languages tab on main Administrator screen.
-This will bring up a display similar to the following:
+This will bring up a display like the following: